jiang-yuyan/Yuyan-Jiang-CV/index.md

 `May 2024`

-**1.** Scientometrics Frontier Forum and International Journal Submission and Review Experience Exchange Meeting
+**1.** Scientometrics Frontier Forum and International Journal Submission & Review Experience Exchange Meeting

 `May 2023`